pwin/Hackdays/BlueSlopes/BlueSlopes.md

 and reload the page.
 How does it look?

-Later you can add a 'lens' to make this list more stylish, but before you do that add a couple of facets.
+Later you can add a 'lens' to make this list more organised and stylish, but before you do that add a couple of facets.
 These facets will be used to sort out feeds based on the text content of each feed.
 We will use a method that allows you to create a facet category and then provide a list of words or parts of words that will be used to select out matching feeds.

 Add the following code snippet just below the 'facets' place marker: